marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 #### Moving BasketItem to ViewModels

-In the above section we are using BasketItem as a view model.
-So, as a refactoring step, let's move it to the Models\ViewModels folder:
+In the above section we are using `BasketItem` as a view model.
+So, as a refactoring step, let's move it to the `Models\ViewModels` folder:

-C:\Users\marce\Documents\GitHub\RoadToMicroservices\Part 02\MVC\Controllers\BasketController.cs

 ```csharp
 public class BasketItem